-An article I wrote for Millo, a great American blog for creative freelancers and entrepreneurs.
+An article I wrote for Millo, an American blog for creative freelancers and entrepreneurs.

 As a freelancer, just being good at your job is not a guarantee for getting clients.